post

 Kelley School of Business- Indiana University

-Regina Funk, Associate Director of Admissions- Kelley School of Business
+Jim Holmen, Director of Admissions and Financial Aid– Kelley School of Business

 1) What’s the single most exciting development, change, or event happening at your MBA program this coming year?

-2) What 2-3 qualities, skill sets, experiences does your program value most in applicants?
+2) What 2-3 qualities, skill sets, experiences do your program value most in applicants?

-As our Dean, Idie Kesner, has often said, “Our students have the talent to succeed, the humility to grow and the tenacity to persevere.”
-How this translates into MBA Admissions is that we are looking for a record of academic achievement that demonstrates a capability to withstand the rigors of the classroom; a willingness to accept coaching and feedback and use it to grow and develop; and the internal strength to keep going, even in the face of struggles and setbacks.
+At Kelley we say that our students have the talent to succeed, the humility to grow and the tenacity to persevere.
+As a result, through the admissions process we look for a record of academic achievement that demonstrates a capability to withstand the rigors of the classroom; a willingness to accept coaching and feedback and use it to grow and develop; and the internal strength to keep going, even in the face of struggles and setbacks.
 Like all programs we look for students with strong leadership, teamwork, and communication skills, but at Kelley we recognize that those skills can be gained across a wide variety of industries, as well as through volunteer and service work.

-6) What resources are available at your MBA program to assist with internship and full-time job opportunities (or to advance their Career Path)?
+6) What resources are available at your MBA program to assist with internship and full-time job opportunities?

-Kelley has a Career Services team that is made up of certified executive coaches and ranks among the best in the world.
-We also offer an innovative personal branding program that teaches students how to market themselves by highlighting their unique strengths, experiences and goals.
-These resources are key differentiators for our students, especially those looking to switch careers, and are complemented by our amazing alumni network (the largest business school alumni network in the world) that supports current students and graduates as they advance their careers.
+Kelley has an excellent Graduate Career Services team made up of certified executive coaches who support our students through each phase of their internship and full-time search.
+We offer an innovative personal branding program, Me, Inc., that teaches students how to market themselves by highlighting their unique strengths, experiences, and goals.
+These resources are key differentiators for our students, especially those looking to switch careers, and are complemented by the Kelley School’s impressive alumni network (over 133,000 living Kelley School of Business alums worldwide) that supports current students and graduates as they advance their careers.

 Leave a Reply